Skip To Main Content

 Professor of Great Texts and Philosophy

-Dr. John Mark Reynolds is the President of The Saint Constantine School and a member of the Board of Directors of Orthodox Christian School Association (OCSA).
+Dr. John Mark Reynolds is the President of The Saint Constantine School.
 He is also a faculty member at St. Vladimir’s Orthodox Theological Seminary, a Fellow of the Center For Science and Culture at The Discovery Institute, and the former provost of Houston Christian University.
 He was the founder and director of the Torrey Honors College, the Socratic, great books-centered honors program at Biola University.
 He received his Ph.D. in Philosophy from the University of Rochester, where he wrote his dissertation analyzing cosmology and psychology in Plato’s Timaeus.
 Dr. Reynolds is the author of numerous books, including When Athens Met Jerusalem: an Introduction to Classical and Christian Thought and is the editor of The Great Books Reader.
 He is a frequent blogger and lecturer on a wide range of topics including ancient philosophy, classical and home education, politics, faith, and virtue.

 John Mark attends St. George Orthodox Church in Houston, Texas.
 An avid technophile, the lights, thermostat, speakers, and computers in his house can all be controlled by his phone and voice control, to both cool and disastrous effect.
 He loves Disneyland, Star Trek, and the Green Bay Packers.
 John Mark and his wife Hope have four adult children: L.D., Mary Kate, Ian and Jane.